This Guidelines for Teachers is currently in version 1.4.

 Materials will be reviewed after they have been received.

-- If approved, the teacher will proceed to the next step in this process.
+- If approved, the executive director will work with the teacher to fit their proposal into The People's Colloquium's curriculum, and the teacher will proceed to the next step in this process.

 - If not approved, the executive director will respond with an explanation why.
 If appropriate, this explanation will include advice about how to transform the proposed class/class series or discussion/discussion series so that it is in line with The People’s Colloquium’s educational mission.